aces/Loris/README.Mac.md

 ## 2.2 Install Loris
-Paste into your terminal while hitting enter:
+Paste into your terminal and hit enter:
 ```
 cd ~/Development/GitHub/Loris
 make dev